mysarapa/K_fit/README.md

 path2files.txt  includes paths to data files:
                      path to QM energy file,
                      MM energy file,
-                     *.dih files
+                     *.dih files,
-                     and the amount of coefficients to calculate (3 or 4 value is allowed).
+                     the amount of coefficients to calculate (3 or 4 value is allowed), and type of coefficients: Fourier or RB (Ryckaert-Belleman).

 data files: